Elliott Lewis (actor)

-Elliott Lewis (November 28, 1917 – May 23, 1990) was an American actor, writer, producer, and director who worked in radio and television during the 20th century.
+Elliott Bruce Lewis (November 28, 1917 – May 23, 1990) was an American actor, writer, producer, and director who worked in radio and television during the 20th century.
 He was known for his ability to work in these capacities across all genres during the golden age of radio, which earned him the nickname "Mr. Radio".
 Later in life, he wrote a series of detective novels.

 Early years

 Elliott Bruce Lewis was born in New York City, on November 28, 1917, to Julius Lewis and Anne Rabinowitz Lewis.
 His father was a printer.
 He had one younger brother, Raymond.
 By 1930, the family was living in Mount Vernon, New York.
 Lewis headed west to Los Angeles to take a prelaw course in his 20s, but found himself drawn to acting.
 He attended Los Angeles City College, where he studied music and drama.

 Radio career

 Lewis made his radio debut in 1936, at the age of 18.
 While Lewis was a student at Los Angeles CIty College, True Eames Boardman noticed him in a college play and invited him to read four lines in a biography of Simon Bolivar that Boardman was producing for Sunday Workshop.
 Lewis' role was to scream and bang metal chairs in an earthquake scene.
 His mother drove him to the NBC studio, kissed him for luck, and waited in the car with the radio on.
 At the moment of her son's debut, a streetcar rumbled by, preventing her from hearing his big scene.
 Another of his early roles was as Mr. Presto the Magician, on the transcription series The Cinnamon Bear (1937).
 In 1939, he became the host of Knickerbocker Playhouse.